Configuration File

 push:

-- name: push-pipeline1 # Pipeline name, can be omitted
+- name: push-pipeline1 # Pipeline name, optional

 stages: